Introduction

 Roll Test (See Durability).

-of detergents for long periods of time without sustaining some
+detergents for longer periods of time or

-damage.
-Nor should it be assumed that other types of PET would yield
+other types of PET would yield equivalent results.

 |